mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I love live comedy, but I've missed countless opportunities to see a comedian perform near me because I'm not on the right mailing list, not following the right social media account, or not checking Ticketmaster at the right time.
 WanderJest was going to solve that.

-My plan was to earn money through affiliate deals with theaters, but nobody ever used my discount codes (TODO: link).
-Once COVID hit, I shuttered the site.
+My plan was to earn money through affiliate deals with theaters, but nobody ever used my discount codes.
+Once COVID hit, I [shuttered the site](/retrospectives/2020/04/#putting-wanderjest-on-hold).

 ### [Portfolio Rebalancer](https://assetrebalancer.com/)